IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 4. Compares against all structure sell orders
 5. For each item where a competitor has a lower price, calculates the 1-tick undercut price

+**Self-Undercut Filtering:** Orders are excluded from the "Being Undercut" list if another of your linked characters already holds the lowest price for that item type.
+This prevents showing actionable alerts when you're already winning the price war with another account.

 #### Tick Size Rules

 EVE Online limits prices to 4 significant figures.
 The tick size depends on price magnitude: